 Do you wake up with sore jaws?
 Do you feel as if you can’t quite “find” your bite?
-This often happens if you have missing or loose teeth, and you might need an occlusal adjustment.
+The above often happens if you have missing or loose teeth, and you might need an occlusal adjustment.
 It corrects your bite’s alignment.
-It’s a minimally invasive process, and doesn’t cause a lot of discomfort.
+It’s a minimally invasive process and doesn’t cause many discomforts.

 Periodontal Splinting (Weak Teeth)

-If your teeth are unstable or loose due to gum recession, bone loss, or trauma, they may need a bit of support.
-Intracoronal or extracoronal splinting can be used.
+If your teeth are unstable or loose due to gum recession, bone loss, or trauma, intracoronal or extracoronal splinting can a solution.
 Intracoronal splinting is semi-permanent, whereas extracoronal is more suited to conditions where long-term support is not warranted.

 Osseous Surgery / Pocket Reduction

 Osseous surgery is a means of treating gum disease.
-Patients with gum disease sometimes develop holes in the bone surrounding the teeth, and this type of surgery reshapes the bones to eliminate the defects.
-This is known as pocket reduction.
-It also repositions the tissue of the gums to facilitate easier cleaning.
-With the Waterlase IPLUS laser, Dr Spellman can reduce the pocket and regenerate bone without the need for osseous surgery in most cases.
-Instead of having pain for weeks, the majority of our patients are sore for just a few days.
+At times, patients with gum disease develop holes in the bone surrounding the teeth.
+Therefore, the surgery reshapes the bones to eliminate the defects.
+It is known as a pocket reduction in the dental world.
+Also, it repositions the tissue of the gums to facilitate more natural cleaning.
+In most cases, the Waterlase IPLUS laser can reduce the pocket and regenerate bone without the need for osseous surgery.
+For that reason, instead of having pain for weeks, majority of our patients are sore for just a few days.

 Cosmetic Periodontal Surgery

-Cosmetic periodontal surgery works in two ways – it improves the appearance of your smile while at the same time restoring functionality by preventing gum recession.
+Cosmetic periodontal surgery works in two ways – it improves the appearance of your smile while restoring functionality by preventing gum recession.
 If your teeth appear short, you may be a candidate for cosmetic periodontal surgery.
-Bone and gum tissue can be reshaped to deliver a more natural appearance.
-This can also be done using the Waterlase IPLUS laser, which is more precise than using a scalpel and has the added advantage of reduced soreness and faster healing.
+Dr. Spellman reshapes the bone and gum tissue to deliver a more natural appearance.
+Another option of cosmetic gum disease surgery is using the Waterlase IPLUS laser, which is more precise than using a scalpel.
+As a result, patients feel less sore and heal faster.

-Laser periodontal surgery is a revolutionary new treatment for periodontal disease.
-Perhaps you’ve been told that you need gum surgery, and you’re worried about having a dentist surgically cut into your gums.
-With laser periodontal surgery, there’s no scalpel, and very little bleeding.
-It’s often a great alternative to traditional gum surgery.
-The surgery is known by the acronym LANAP, for Laser Assisted New Attachment Procedure.
+Laser periodontal therapy is a revolutionary treatment for periodontal disease.
+Perhaps you’ve been told that you need gum surgery, and you’re worried about having a dentist cut into your gums.
+With laser periodontal therapy, there’s no scalpel and minimal bleeding.
+In fact, it is often a great alternative to traditional gum surgery.
+The surgery, known by the acronym LANAP for Laser-Assisted New Attachment Procedure.
 This procedure is FDA approved to reduce pocketing and regenerate bone instead of having osseous surgery.
-Healing is faster and pain is dramatically reduced.
-Only 2 percent of dentists in the country have this laser.
+Healing is quick, and it dramatically reduces pain.
+In fact, only 2 percent of dentists in the country have this laser.

 Periodontal treatment doesn’t always mean surgery.
 Usually, periodontal disease will respond well to non-invasive treatment.
-Dr. Spellman can assess your condition and recommend a course of action that may include treatments that are non-invasive.
-Dr. Spellman is very much of the belief that periodontal health can often be achieved using non-surgical methods.
+During your consultation, Dr. Spellman will assess your condition.
+Then, he will recommend the best course of action that may include non-invasive therapies.
+Dr. Spellman firmly believes that you can achieve periodontal health using non-surgical methods.